apache/rya/extras/rya.reasoning/README.md

 - An **OwlProperty** or **OwlClass** represents a property or a class, respectively.
-    Each object holds a reference to the RDF entity that identifies it (using to the RDF4J api): a URI for each OwlProperty, and a Resource for each class (because a class is more general; it can be a URI or a bnode).
+    Each object holds a reference to the RDF entity that identifies it (using to the RDF4J api): an IRI for each OwlProperty, and a Resource for each class (because a class is more general; it can be an IRI or a bnode).

     Both maintain connections to other schema constructs, according to the relevant schema connections that can be made for each type.
 In general,